googl267/Dots_v1-hyprland/README.md

 # Hyprland Dots V1
 Im tired of not being able to use whatever colors I want for all my programs!
-Down with having tons of diffrent config files to edit!
-My dots use bash scripts for easy switching of colors and layouts separately
+Down with having tons of diffrent config files to edit everytime I want to change a couple of colors!
 > [!NOTE]
-> This has been my very first time both using arch, git, and scripting(I'm very proud of myself despite how basic most my useage has been).
-My scripts are very very very messy!
-However I found a cool tool called [flavours](https://github.com/misterio77/flavours) and will be replacing my color scripts with that
+> I'm a newbie and since the start of this project I jumped from Mint to Arch, figured out how to use git, and wrote some simple bash scripts so dont judge my config quality too harshly lol.
+I plan to write my own theming tool in GO as my first real programming project so look out for that!
+Any suggestions, comments, or criticism would be hugely appreciated!
 >
-> I plan on replacing almost every componate with eww or ags in V2!

 ## Screenshots
 ### Clean
+- Mononoki Nerd Font, side-bar, subtle effects and gental animations

 ### Dev
+- JetBrainsMono and FiraCode Nerd Fonts, top-bar, no effects and swift animations

 ### Nightcore
+- Hurmit Nerd Font, bottom-bar with equalizer, transparency plus shadows plus blur with popping animations

 ### Pixel
+- BigBlueTermPlus Nerd Font, top-bar, sharp shadows and animations

+### Rainy
+- WIP, using for tutorial

-## Useage
+## Base16
-you can create custom layous in flavours.
-I'll write a walkthrough when I get the chance

 <details open>
-  <summary>How I have Base16 files setup</summary>
+  <summary>How I have Base16 files setup for applications</summary>

   - base00  background
   - base01  background +